link-intersystems/lis-commons/README.md

 ![Java CI with Maven](https://github.com/link-intersystems/lis-commons/workflows/Java%20CI%20with%20Maven/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/link-intersystems/lis-commons/badge.svg?branch=master)](https://coveralls.io/github/link-intersystems/lis-commons?branch=master)

-A collection of reusable Java components.
-In order to make them reusable as possible they don't have any dependency to other libraries.
-I work hard to ensure that the libraries only depend on pure Java and have a few dependencies between each other.
-Take a look at the overview of the module dependencies below.
+A collection of reusable Java components for library and framework developers.

+In order to make them as reusable as possible I try to minimize the dependencies the modules have down to zero.
+I work hard to ensure that the libraries only depend on pure Java and also minimize the dependencies between the modules themselves.

-Overview of the module dependencies:
+Here is an overview of the module dependencies:

     lis-commons-util (0 deps)